International Guerillas

 International Guerrillas (Original title: International Gorillay) is a 1990 spy action film from Pakistan, originally released in the context of the Satanic Verses controversy.
 The movie portrays Salman Rushdie as its main villain.
-The film was made in the Urdu language; it also features several musical numbers including songs and dances.
+The film was made in the Urdu and Punjabi languages. it also features several musical numbers including songs and dances.

 The film was produced by Sajjad Gul, who described it as a purely commercial project rather than an artistic one.

 Plot

 The film's protagonists are three Pakistani brothers, the older one being a police officer and the younger two, small-time hoodlums.
 The three brothers ultimately reconcile in the light of the controversy over The Satanic Verses: in a dramatized version of the Islamabad police firing on a mob on 12 February 1990 when five demonstrators were killed and 83 injured, their younger sister is killed by the police while demonstrating against Rushdie.
 The three brothers decide to avenge her and Islam's honor by hunting down and killing Rushdie.
 They receive the help of a female police officer in the course of their mission.

 Salman Rushdie, played by Afzaal Ahmad, is portrayed in the film as a sadistic criminal mastermind, working for an international conspiracy devoted to destroying Islam (as the Muslim faith is an obstacle to his wishes of building casinos, nightclubs and brothels around the world).
 He is depicted as hiding in the Philippines, guarded by a private army led by an Israeli general.
 Saeed Khan Rangeela stars as "Chief Batu Batu", Rushdie's main Jewish henchman.
 Rushdie lives a life of hedonism and other excesses and routinely amuses himself by torturing and killing the mujaheddins who regularly try to hunt him down.
 He also enjoys torturing Muslims by making them listen to readings of The Satanic Verses.

 The protagonists arrive in the Philippines and start their hunt for Rushdie, who escapes them repeatedly thanks to the use of multiple decoys.
-In the course of one of their attempts to kill Rushdie, the three brothers appear wearing Batman disguises.
+In the course of one of their attempts to kill Rushdie, the three brothers appear wearing Batman costumes.
 The Israeli general's sister is sent to seduce one of the Muslim guerrillas but ends up falling in love with him and ultimately converting to Islam in the final scene.

 The film ends with a gunfight opposing the four "International Guerrillas" and Rushdie's army of Israeli henchmen.
 The heroes defeat the villains and, as Rushdie attempts to flee the scene, three giant Qur'ans appear in the sky and fire lightning bolts at the writer, incinerating him.